ViacheslavBulba/Slava-LinkedIn-Job-Search-JS-Playwright/README.md

 I would not recommend using spaces in folder names in your path to avoid hussle of surrounding path with quotes "", but if you have at least one space in any of your folder names along the way - put the path in "", e.g. - "~/Downloads/Slava-LinkedIn-Job-Search-JS-Playwright-main".

-Open terminal and run commands
+Open terminal and run commands:

 ```
 cd PATH_TO_PROJECT_FOLDER_IN_YOUR_FILE_SYSTEM